irods/irods_docs/docs/system_overview/configuration.md

             // (Optional)
             // The port number used by the remote zone for communication.
             "zone_port": 1247

+            // (Optional)
+            // Hash scheme to use when comparing signed zone keys.
+The hash scheme must match on both sides of the
+            // server-to-server authentication.
+The hash scheme defined for a federation stanza does not need to match
+            // the hash scheme of the local zone.
+Valid values are "md5" and "sha256".
+Default is "md5".
+All servers
+            // before 5.1.0 use md5.
+            "zone_key_signing_hash_scheme": "md5"
         },

         // ...
 Additional Entries ...